imrafaelmerino/kafka-cli/readme.md

 - **Session Logging**: Every command and its output can be automatically logged to a session file (if specified), providing an audit trail and making it easier to debug and review your operations.

+- **Extensibility**: Since it's developed in Java, it is extremely easy to add custom and complex commands to Kafka CLI.

 ## <a name="conf"><a/> Configuration File